digitalocean/navigators-guide/book/04-monitor/ch10-logging.md

 #### [E]rrors
 *Error counts*

-The USE method can be applied to the three main aspects of performance monitoring and tuning:
+The USE method[^2] can be applied to the three main aspects of performance monitoring and tuning:
 - CPU
 - I/O
 - Network